Sojitz Wood Procurement Policy

 In order to promote the wider adoption of forest certifications which contribute to sustainability in the timber and wood products industry, Sojitz Group will strive to expand its handling of materials with Chain-of-Custody (CoC) certification, which certifies the distribution channels of the materials.

-* Chain-of-Custody (CoC) refers to forest products that have been properly managed during the processing and distribution process to ensure that they are not mixed with non-certified forest products.
+* Chain-of-Custody (CoC) refers to forest products that have been properly managed during the processing and distribution process to ensure that they are not mixed with non-certified forest products. - Encourage business partners to obtain wood certification

-We encourage our suppliers to obtain FSC, PEFC, or other forestry certifications, as well as Chain-of-Custody certification which traces the distribution channels of forest products.
-We will encourage our secondary and tertiary suppliers to obtain certifications when conducting our annual survey on our wood procurement policy, and we also clearly state this request in our survey forms, guidance for external parties, and other documents.
+We encourage our suppliers to obtain FSC, PEFC, or other forestry certifications, as well as Chain-of-Custody (CoC) certification which traces the distribution channels of forest products.
+We will encourage our secondary and tertiary suppliers to obtain certifications when conducting our annual survey on our wood procurement policy, and we also clearly state this request in our survey forms, guidance for suppliers, and other documents. - Promote the use of eco-friendly wood products to consumers

 Third-party Assurance